Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Split Graphs

 \begin{claim} Exactly one vertex in $K$ is assigned the color 1. \end{claim}

-\begin{proof} Suppose not.
-Let two vertices $v,v'\in K$ be such that $C(v)=C(v')=1$.
+\begin{proof} Suppose that there are two vertices $v,v'\in K$ such that $C(v)=C(v')=1$.
 Then none of the vertices in $K$ have a uniquely colored neighbor.

-Suppose if all vertices in $K$ are assigned the color 0.
+Suppose that all vertices in $K$ are assigned the color 0.
 For vertices in $I$ to have a uniquely colored neighbor, each vertex in $I$ has to be assigned the color 1.
-By assumption, $\exists y \in K$ such that $|N(y)\cap I|\neq 1$.
+By assumption, there is a vertex $y \in K$ such that $|N(y)\cap I|\neq 1$.
 This means that $y$ does not have a uniquely colored neighbor.

+In either case, it follows that $C$ is not a \cfcnp{} coloring of $G$, which is a contradiction.

 \end{proof}